-A healthy thyroid oftentimes needs support alongside a better diet and regular exercise.
+A healthy thyroid often needs support alongside a better diet and regular exercise.
 That’s where helpful supplements come in handy!
-Here are two great supplements to get your thyroid functioning like a well-oiled machine once again!
+Here are two great supplements to get your thyroid functioning like new!

 This supplement provides your thyroid with the TLC it needs with five powerful ingredients!
 These are:

 - Iodine is an essential mineral that is needed by the thyroid to produce thyroid hormone*